lawchingman/mullvadvpn-app-1/docs/relay-selector.md

 Whilst all user selected constraints are always honored, when the user hasn't selected any specific constraints, following default ones will take effect:

+TODO: Check the following phrasing?
 - If no tunnel protocol is specified, the first three connection attempts will use WireGuard.
-All remaining attempts will use OpenVPN.
-If no specific constraints are set:
+All remaining attempts will alternate between Wireguard and OpenVPN.

-  - The first two attempts will connect to a Wireguard server, first on a random port, and then port 53.
+  - The first attempt will connect to a Wireguard server on a random port
+  - The second attempt will connect to a Wireguard server on port 443
-  - The third attempt will connect to a Wireguard server on port 80 with _udp2tcp_.
+  - The third attempt will connect to a Wireguard server over IPV6 on a random port.
-  - Remaining attempts will connect to OpenVPN servers, first over UDP on two random ports, and then over TCP on port 443.
-Remaining attempts alternate between TCP and UDP on random ports.
+  - ..
+TODO

+TODO: Should we revise the following strategies as well, or are they implied by the above set of strategies?

 - If the tunnel protocol is specified as WireGuard and obfuscation mode is set to _Auto_:
   - First two attempts will be used without _udp2tcp_, using a random port on first attempt, and